 Colour Banding – Colours like Cyan, Yellow, Magenta or Black are prone to banding.
 Avoid using large areas of solid colour.

 On-Screen Colour – If your colours are not referenced from a Pantone®Book but instead are a CMYK mix then we cannot predict how they will look when printed.

-Vector/Bitmap Colour – Once printed, areas of colour in your artwork which have vector fills will appear differently to bitmap fills, even when the colour values are identical.
+Vector/Bitmap Colour – Once printed, areas of colour in your artwork that have vector fills will appear differently to bitmap fills, even when the colour values are identical.